vanAmsterdam/vanamsterdam.github.io/_posts/2021-07-25-counterfactualvsinterventional.md

 For treatment recommendations for future patients, these are not needed, interventional estimates (conditional average treatment effect) are sufficient, and obviously the factual outcome is not observed yet so it is impossible to calculate counterfactuals (the factual is not yet known).

-Post-script: for 'real' patient counsellling obviously just the expected values under the treatments would not suffice, some measure of spread / uncertainty would be required.
+Post-script: for 'real' patient counsellling the expected values under the treatments would generally not suffice, some measure of spread / uncertainty would be required.
 Ideally, one would learn the distribution of the potential outcomes.